DappCoderr/ether-cli-app/README.md

 >
 ```

-### 🔍 Check Balance
+### Check Balance

-Enter any Ethereum address to see its balance in ETH.
+- Enter any Ethereum address to see its balance in ETH.

-### ✉️ Send ETH
+### ✉Send ETH

-Provide the recipient address and the amount of ETH to send.
-The transaction will be sent using your wallet and you’ll get the transaction hash once it's confirmed.
+- Provide the recipient address and the amount of ETH to send the transaction.
+- You’ll get the transaction hash once it's confirmed.

 ## 🧠 Built With